themofaithful/NetflixDataAnalysisSQL/README.md

  ```
 **Objective:** Which country has the highest number of comedy movies?

-###20.
-For each year, which director has the maximum number of movies released
+20. For each year, which director has the maximum number of movies released
-###Method 1: This version handles without considering ties
+Method 1: This version handles without considering ties
 ```sql

 SELECT